Korherr Report

 The Korherr Report is a 16-page document on the progress of the Holocaust in German-controlled Europe.
-It was delivered to Heinrich Himmler on March 23, 1943, by the chief inspector of the statistical bureau of the SS and professional statistician Dr Richard Korherr under the title die Endlösung der Judenfrage, in English the Final Solution to the Jewish Question.
+It was delivered to Heinrich Himmler on March 23, 1943, by the chief inspector of the statistical bureau of the SS and professional statistician Dr Richard Korherr under the title Die Endlösung der Judenfrage, in English the Final Solution to the Jewish Question.
 Commissioned by Himmler, Korherr calculated that, from 1937 to December 1942, the number of Jews in Europe had fallen by 4 million.
-Between October 1939 and December 31, 1942 (see, page 9 of the Report), 1,274,166 million Jews had been "processed" at the camps of the General Government (Occupied Poland) and 145,301 at the camps in Warthegau (location of Kulmhof).
+Between October 1939 and December 31, 1942 (see, page 9 of the Report) 1,274,166 Jews had been "processed" at the camps of the General Government (‘for the occupied former Polish territories’)) and 145,301 at the camps in the formally German-annexed Warthegau (the location of Kulmhof).

 The decrease of Soviet Russian Jews from the territories overrun in Operation Barbarossa was not included due to lack of statistical data.
 The summaries came from the RSHA office receiving all SS reports about the so-called "already evacuated" Jews.
 Their "special treatment" was removed from the document on the request of Himmler who intended to share it with Hitler, and replaced by Korherr with "processed".

 Significance

 The initial report, sixteen pages long, was submitted on March 23, 1943.
 On Himmler's request an abridged version, six-and-a-half pages long, was updated to March 31, 1943.
+After the initial report was made and delivered to Himmler, he requested that he receive short monthly reports there after.
 The full report summarized how many Jews remained in Germany, Austria and Europe; detailed the numbers of Jews detained in the Nazi concentration camps; how many Jews had died natural deaths since 1933; and how many Jews had been evacuated to the eastern territories.
-Himmler accepted the full report on a confidential basis, but for the abridged estimate, made Korherr change the word "Sonderbehandlung" or "special treatment," to the word "durchgeschleust" or "processed."
+Himmler accepted the full report on a confidential basis, but for the abridged estimate, made Korherr change the word "Sonderbehandlung" or "special treatment," to the word "durchgeschleust": "processed" or "lead through".
 The report calculated that, from 1937 to December 1942, the number of Jews in Europe had fallen by 4 million.

-Korherr ascribed this fall to "emigration, partially due to the excess mortality of the Jews in Central and Western Europe, partially due to the evacuations especially in the more strongly populated Eastern Territories, which are here counted as ongoing."
+Korherr ascribed this fall to "emigration, partially due to the excess mortality of the Jews in Central and Western Europe, partially due to the evacuations especially in the more heavily populated Eastern Territories, which are here counted as ongoing."